 * A WARNING * Due to the way that bi-directional EV charging CAN work with your home, it's important to understand that this is a very new technology and should only be installed by licensed electricians who are coordinating and familiar with your local electrical company's guidelines for installation of said technology.

 A critical safety component of these chargers is that they meet UL1741 guidelines - meaning that they won't discharge their power onto a "dead" utility grid.
 All currently installed solar inverters are designed to disconnect themselves from the utility grid in the event of a power outage.
 This prevents your home from becoming an "island of power" in the middle of a "dead" power grid.
 This safety feature helps to protect the utility workers (linemen) from being electrocuted when working on lines they assume to be "dead" (de-energized).

 If you do choose to deploy a bi-directional EV charger, it is of the upmost importance that you do so with full compliance of your local electric company's guidelines as well as any and all current electrical code requirements to prevent your system from accidentally energizing a "dead" (de-energized) power grid.

 Much like a backup generator must not send its power onto a "dead" utility grid, so must you also avoid doing the same with a bi-directional EV charger coupled to your EV's battery during a blackout - for your safety and the safety of those linemen who are working to restore your power at your home.

-Hope you've enjoyed this as much as I've enjoyed researching it!
+Hope you've enjoyed reading "Leveraging EV Batteries with Solar Panels" as much as I've enjoyed researching it!

 Call us when you're ready to take the next steps on your solar (and EV charger) journey!